 At various locations, the Little Brothers and Sisters have excavated artificial lakes (making use of some natural formations in the rolling hillside) to respond to the need for irrigation water during the drier months.
 In the Central Plateau there are six months of heavy rains and 6 months of drought.
 They have also excavated smaller areas which are used to raise fish and which, in turn, are used to help feed their school children and the children who come daily to their nutrition centers.

 People all over Haiti suffer from a shortage of easily accessible water (especially drinking water).
-Many people go directly to local rivers, often at quite a distance, to carry the water home One of the 23 public faucets for potable waterfor daily usage.
+Many people go directly to local rivers, often at quite a distance, to carry the water home for daily usage.
 In response to the need for drinking water in the area of Pandiassou and it's neighboring villages, the fraternities set in place two water pipelines bringing potable water from high up in the mountains miles away.
 Due to their efforts, approximately 30,000 people now are able to get water suitable for drinking close-by from any one of 23 public water faucets.
 This potable water has helped to decrease the death and disease rates linked to dysentery in the area.

 In the rural countryside there are extremely few doctors, and very little access to modern medical help of any kind.
 With the opening of the pharmacy and the new health clinic on the road to Dos Palais, the Little Brothers and Sisters hope to improve the state of health of those who come there in search of medical attention and relief.